seadowg/collect-design/research/repeats.md

 * What pain points are form designers witnessing with repeats?
   * None.
 They like the form feature and the resulting data structure.
 * Are there tweaks to repeats we can make to make them better?
+  * Fix "Add new group" dialog closing on app background
+  * Improve the language around repeats in Collect better.
+On the "Add new group" prompt we could tweak it so that it puts more prominence on the repeat group label by removing the "group" word altogether.
+  * Revise navigation back through repeat instances.
+  * Look at adding the ability to add a new group from within a group (could be within the options menu).
 * Are there any new features we could build or reworks we could carry out that would provide better solutions than the current repeats feature?